psugihara/FreeChat/README.md

 - TheBloke (Tom Jobbins) for model quantization
 - Monica Kogler for the FreeChat logo and uncountable UX consults

-Also many thanks to Billy Rennekamp, Elliot Hursh, Judd Schoenholtz, Alex Farrill for invaluable spitballing sessions.
+Also many thanks to Billy Rennekamp, Elliot Hursh, Tomás Savigliano, Judd Schoenholtz, Alex Farrill for invaluable spitballing sessions.